 University of Indianapolis

-The University of Indianapolis, founded in 1902, is a private liberal arts institution offering 100+ undergraduate degree programs, 40+ master’s degree programs, five doctoral programs, and a variety of certificate programs.
+The University of Indianapolis, founded in 1902, is a private institution offering 100+ undergraduate degree programs, 40+ master’s degree programs, five doctoral programs, and a variety of certificate programs.
 Personalized attention, experiential learning, and a student-to-faculty ratio of 13:1 are just the beginning of what makes University of Indianapolis unique.

 Hands-on, engaged faculty help students build their career around what matters to them.
 Unparalleled support allows students to take on the challenges that will help them define their futures in their own terms.